linhdnguyen23/Archive/README.md

 ### 3. Design Paper (1-3 pages) (20pts)

 Design papers should describe the approach the technical team took in solving the problem.
-We can read your code, so this paper should describe the design ideas, challenges, and solutions.
-Don't make us grab our red pen...
+We can read your code, so this paper should describe the design ideas, challenges, and outline your solutions.
+Teams who fail to submit this paper will receive 0 points in this category.
+And don't even think about making us grab our red correction pen.

 ### 4. Marketing Summary (1 page) (10pts)

 The Marketing summary is a 1-page paper whose only purpose is to SELL your team and your idea.
 You need to convince our Zombies that you *really* understand their needs, who they are, what they want, and most of all, that you have a sense of humor.
+Teams who fail to submit this paper will receive 0 points in this category.

 ### 5. That "Something" Extra...
 (10pts)